Making private health insurance benefits for mental health services easier to access and more affordable.

 How will the 2019 reforms affect you?

-Patients with basic or medium level hospital and extras cover will benefit by being able to upgrade their cover and immediately access in-hospital mental health and drug and alcohol treatment services.
+Any patient with a health insurance policy with restricted mental health cover can now upgrade to one with full mental health cover without having to serve any waiting periods for mental health treatment.
+This includes in-hospital psychology, rehabilitation and drug and alcohol treatment.
 This is a huge step in the right direction, especially for alcohol and drug related problems, as it lets you get the help you need fast and stops you from going down a slippery slope where things simply get worse.

 It also goes some way towards providing our youngsters with the help they need.
 Last year, a Mission Australia report found that mental health was the biggest problem facing today's youngsters.
 Changes to the current PHI system help prepare our youngsters better for the future.